istio/istio.io/_docs/concepts/traffic-management/handling-failures.md

 and take appropriate fallback actions**.
 For example, when all instances in a load balancing pool have failed, Envoy will return HTTP 503.
-It is the responsibility of the application to implement any fallback logic that is needed to handle the a HTTP 503 error code from an upstream service.
+It is the responsibility of the application to implement any fallback logic that is needed to handle the HTTP 503 error code from an upstream service.

 _2. Will Envoy's failure recovery features break applications that already use fault tolerance libraries (e.g., [Hystrix](https://github.com/Netflix/Hystrix))?_